vikashkhati007/googledrive/README.md

 - 🗂️ Create and organize folders
 - 🔍 Powerful search and filter utilities
 - ⚙️ Batch file operations
-- ⚡ Minimal setup, lightweight, and easy to use
+- ⚡ **Lazy Loading Architecture:** Functions are loaded only when needed.
 - 💡 Works with Node.js and Bun

 ---